-Benefit Cosmetics' New Roller Liner Campaign Stars A Model With Down Syndrome
+Benefit's New Campaign Stars A Model With Down Syndrome, Increasing Visibility For Those With Disabilities

 When it comes to the beauty and fashion industry, consumers have rightfully demanded that products and campaigns be more inclusive of all people and all experiences — as they should!
 More and more fashion brands now boast extensive size ranges, and you'd be hard pressed to find a beauty brand that doesn't offer upwards of 30 to 40 shades of foundation in their line.
 But it seems we, as a society, often forget that inclusivity doesn't just mean size, shape, and color.
 However, Benefit Cosmetics Ireland's new Roller Liner campaign stars a model with down syndrome, hitting all of us with a major reminder that we can all work even harder to be more inclusive.